 We Hate Anxiety

-It is my personal feeling that humans will do anything to avoid raw anxiety.
-I lived in a state of extreme anxiety for over seven years.
-I also developed multiple different types of pain and other Mind Body Syndrome symptoms.
-Exposure to this level of anxiety is intolerable.
+Humans will do anything to avoid raw anxiety.
+I lived in a state of extreme anxiety for over seven years and developed multiple different types of pain and other Neurophysiologic Disorder (NPD) symptoms.
+Exposure to this level of anxiety was intolerable.
 I don’t have the words to describe it.
 One feeble attempt is that it felt like a hot branding iron on my brain.
 I almost did not make it through my ordeal.
-Even as I write this if I was told that I would have to spend the rest of my life in that state of existence I would choose to check out.
+Even as I write this, if I was told that I would have to spend the rest of my life in that state of existence I would choose to check out.
 It would not make any sense to stick around to experience that degree of endless suffering.

 Emotional pain?
 Physical pain?
-Is there that much of a difference?
+Not much of a difference.